 Off-campus access to these resources is available to current Simpson students, faculty & staff.
 Check our Off-campus Access to Library Databases page for more information.
-Here are instructions on how to use Discovery off-campus.
+Here are instructions on using Discovery off-campus.

 Many library databases have mobile access.
 The list of available emobile databases is a work in progress.
 If you have any questions about database mobile access, contact the librarians.